 be the link between you and your insurance company.
 He or she will verify your insurance benefits, identify any patient financial responsibilities (such as co-pay amounts, deductibles, co-insurance, and coverage "caps"), and provide the appropriate

 clinical information that your health insurance provider will require for prior authorization.

 How well will your insurance plan cover any testing – including stem cell donor testing – you may need at this particular center, as well as required pre-transplant care, such as dental work?

-If you undergo stem cell transplantation at DF/BWCC, before your hospital admission, you will undergo a pre-transplant evaluation.
+If you undergo stem cell transplantation at Dana-Farber Brigham Cancer Center, before your hospital admission, you will undergo a pre-transplant evaluation.
 This includes a series of medical exams and tests to confirm your eligibility for stem cell transplantation.
-Your transplant

 How well will your insurance plan cover any post-transplantation medications you may need and any other medical expenses you may incur at this center?